TRAFFIC UPDATE: All lanes open on I-10 West near Essen Lane

 Around 10: 15 a.m. authorities were on scene in reference to a car accident that left one person critically injured.

-The accident caused major congestion and I-10 West to close from Essen to Seigan Lane.
+The accident caused major congestion and I-10 West to close from Essen to Siegen Lane.

 The injured person was transported to a nearby hospital.
 No other injuries were reported.

-After two hours of being closed all lane are now open.
+After two hours of being closed all lanes are now open.

 The 2 right lanes are blocked on I-10 West at Essen Lane due to an accident.
 Congestion is approaching Bluebonnet Blvd.— Baton Rouge Traffic (@BR_Traffic) May 16, 2020